cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## The Nonce {#nonce-requirements}

-The sharding and preparation steps of VDAF execution depend on a nonce associated with the Client's report.
+The sharding and verification phases of VDAF execution depend on a nonce associated with the Client's report.
 To ensure privacy of the underlying measurement, the Client MUST generate this nonce using a CSPRNG.
 This is required in order to leverage security analysis for the privacy definition of